Board and Staff

 Kathryn Washington, Director of Diversity and Innovation, Corporation for Public Broadcasting

 Basting is Founder and Director of TimeSlips, and Professor of Theatre at the Peck School of the Arts.
 In 2016 she was awarded a MacArthur "Genius" Fellowship.
 Basting is the author of / contributor to many articles and 3 books, including Forget Memory: Creating Better Lives for People with Dementia (2009), and The Penelope Project: An arts-based odyssey to change elder-care (2016).
 She is an internationally recognized speaker on the arts and aging.
 For more on Anne's work, see her website.

 Former Executive Director of the Women's Fund of the Greater Milwaukee Foundation, development director for Aurora Healthcare Foundation, and Chief Development and Marketing Officer for the YWCA of Greater Milwaukee.
 Maly is recognized as both a social innovator and a storyteller!

 Master Trainer & Training Coordinator: Joan Williamson

-As Training Coordinator & Master Trainer for TimeSlips, Williamson's ventures include Organizational Certifications in the Midwest, development of the 2-day In Person Certification training, webinar planning and oversight, an intergenerational TimeSlips program with the Boys and Girls Clubs.
-Williamson trains and oversees the UW-Milwaukee student TS volunteers, who facilitate sessions in 5 locations in the Milwaukee area.
+As Training Coordinator & Master Trainer for TimeSlips, Williamson's ventures include Organizational Certifications in the Midwest, development of the 2-day In Person Certification training, webinar planning and oversight, an intergenerational TimeSlips program with the Boys and Girls Clubs and more.
+Williamson trains and oversees the UW-Milwaukee student TS volunteers, who facilitate sessions in 6 locations in the Milwaukee area.
 In 2015 she directed Moving Images, a theatrical performance of TimeSlips stories.

 Communications: Katy Corey / Filament